Solaire/GLC/README.md

   - Ensure there are no duplicate/invalid titles, aliases, and hotkeys (also test for conflicts with built-ins, e.g., F11).
 - Code clean-up; better comments; finish updating function summaries

-### TODO:
+## To-Do:
 - FindGameBinaryFile() should be smarter
-  - This is used for itch but otherwise only for fallback (typically icon) purposes
+  - This is used when uninstall registry entries don't exist for certain platforms (though often just for icons)
 - New feature?
 In-app custom game add
   - Since these would need to be added to .json, should other custom games from customGames folder be imported also?
 Maybe deleted afterwards?
 - New feature?
 In-app database entry revision (i.e., title, command line, icon)